dythe/SchoolAPI/README.md

 2. Once Step 1 is is all set up, execute the database scripts located at `SchoolAPI/scripts` in **MySQL** to create the initial schema, tables and test data required.

-3. Using postman/web browser you can access `http://localhost:8081`/api/*{api name here}* which is the default api address

 ### **Node**

 To run this project, install it locally using npm: